yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/Before the HOL_02.md

    ![Quick setup screen is displayed with the copy button next to the GitHub URL textbox selected.](media/image26.png "Quick setup screen")

-1. Set your username and email, which git uses for commits.
+1. Open powershell with administrator and run the  below commands to set your username and email, which git uses for commits.
 Make sure to replace your email and username.

      ```pwsh
+     cd C:\Workspaces\lab\mcw-continuous-delivery-lab-files
      git config --global user.email "you@example.com"
      git config --global user.name "Your UserName"
      ```